GoogleChrome/chrome-extensions-samples/api-samples/management/README.md

 ## Usage

-1. Click on the extension icon to open the extension manager.
-2. The manager will list all installed extensions.
-3. Each extension entry includes its icon, name, and version.
+1. Click the extension icon to open the extension manager.
+The manager will list all installed extensions.
+Each extension entry includes its icon, name, and version.
 4. Click the "Uninstall" button next to an extension to remove it.

 ## Code Overview